-Structural biology can be used to gain a greater insight into the activity of small-molecule drugs.
+Boulder Colorado pharmaceutical companies, such as Crestone, Inc., and companies across the world, use structural biology to gain a greater insight into the activity of small-molecule drugs.
 Through this approach, researchers can analyze how molecules derived from plants, roots, herbs, vines, and fungi interact with orthosteric and allosteric inhibitors.
 Such studies can reveal the structural basis of the drugs’ action, providing a better understanding of their chemical synthesis.

 Through biophysical and biochemical methods, molecular interactions between small molecules and their targets can be identified, providing insight into the function of a target, and helping to pinpoint druggable sites for purposeful drug design .